 Morphia invented by the West, are far more addictive and deadlier than the

 Opium.
-Therefore, the Actual number of addicts and death should be doubled, i.e. 200 millions Chinese drug addicts at peak time and 30 millions Chinese drug death directly caused by 150 years of British, U.S., Japanese Opium, Heroin and Morphia operations.
+Therefore, the Actual number of addicts and death should be doubled, i.e. 200 millions Chinese drug addicts at peak time and 30 millions Chinese drug death directly caused by 150 years of British, US, French, Japanese Opium, Heroin and Morphia operations.
 It equals to the number of Black Death of plague in the entire Europe.
 Opium was also called "heitu" by the Chinese, i.e. "Black Dirt" for the tarry substance placed in long bamboo smoking pipes, but it was a modern plague of Black Death forced upon by the Axis of Evil of Colonial Terrorism.

 The estimated number of 200 Million drug addicts is only the number of addicts at the peak time.
-If all the number of drug addicts put together over the 150 years, then the number should again be doubled, i.e. the Total number of drug addicts over 150 years could be shocking 400 Millions Chinese addicts.
+If all the number of drug addicts put together over the 150 years, then the number should again be conservatively doubled, i.e. the Total number of drug addicts over 150 years could be shocking 400 Millions Chinese addicts.

 It was an unimaginable great scale of "Chronic Massacre Without Bloodshed".
 It is definitely the most horrific colonial crime in our human History.
-It was a "Drug Holocaust" committed by Britain, U.S. and Japan etc. It was an "International Drug Holocaust" that lasted 150 years - by the Axis of Evil of Colonial Terrorism.
+It was a "Drug Holocaust" committed by Britain, U.S., Japan etc. It was an "International Drug Holocaust" that lasted 150 years - by the Axis of Evil of Colonial Terrorism.

 150-years means at least 7 generations, i.e. your great-grandparents , grandparents , parents , yourself , brothers and sisters , sons and daughters , grandsons and grandaughters , great-grandsons and great-grandaughters , all could be drug addicts and killed.

 The science has long been clear that smoking causes cancer, but new research shows that children could inherit genetic damage from a father who smokes.
 "Here we are looking at male germline mutations, which are mutations in the DNA of sperm.
 If inherited, these mutations persist as irreversible changes in the genetic composition of off-spring." said Carole Yauk, scientist in the Mutagenesis Section of Health Canada’s Environmental and Occupational Toxicology Division.
 "We have known that mothers who smoke can harm their fetuses, and here we show evidence that fathers can potentially damage offspring long before they may even meet their future mate."
-7 generations of drug addict should be much deadlier.
+2 3 4 .
+7 generations of poisonous drug addict should be much deadlier.

 The 150 years of WMD drug destruction had an extremely profound impact on all the Chinese, socially, culturally, physically, psychologically and genetically to this day.